waldenblue/naosei1456/README.md

 Simple layer but not less important, It contains all the Dataset shared among all the App.
 In here exist the UseCase’s.

-I understand the UseCase's as a bridge between **PRESENTATION ↔ DATA,** it’s an access point that **PRESENTATION layer** uses to communicate with th
+I understand the UseCase's as a bridge between **PRESENTATION ↔ DATA,** it’s an access point that **PRESENTATION layer** uses to communicate with the business-logic.
+Pure Kotlin classes should be what we find here, being isolated from framework this layer remainds immutable whe